Arcadia University Scholarships and Grants

 The Arcadia University Distinguished Scholarship

 Transfer applicants who are accepted as full-time students will automatically be reviewed for Distinguished Scholarships.
-Annual scholarships go up to $16,500 per year for full-time transfer students entering fall 2013 or spring 2013).
+Annual scholarships go up to $17,500 per year for full-time transfer students entering spring 2015, fall 2015 or spring 2016.
 Transfer students are evaluated on the basis of their cumulative GPA and coursework.
-Members of Phi Theta Kappa entering the University fall 2013 or spring 2013 are guaranteed a minimum of $14,500 per year for full-time undergraduate study provided their cumulative transfer GPA (from all institutions combined) is 3.5 or better and they have earned a minimum of 30 credits.
+Members of Phi Theta Kappa entering the University spring 2015, fall 2015 or spring 2016 are guaranteed a minimum of $15,500 per year for full-time undergraduate study provided their cumulative transfer GPA (from all institutions combined) is 3.5 or better and they have earned a minimum of 30 credits.
 Additionally, completed coursework must be from at least two general academic disciplines, and, the student must have completed full-time course loads at his/her prior institution.
-Members of Alpha Beta Gamma are guaranteed a minimum of $9,000 per year for fall 2013 or spring 2013 for full-time undergraduate study provided their cumulative transfer GPA (from all institutions combined) is 3.0 or better and they have earned a minimum of 30 credits.
-Note: Students that are members of both Phi Theta Kappa and Alpha Beta Gamma will receive one Distinguished Scholarship, which will be the higher of either the PTK or ABG amounts they qualify for (for a potential annual maximum Distinguished Scholarship of $16,500 for fall 2013 or spring 2013).
+Members of Alpha Beta Gamma are guaranteed a minimum of $10,000 per year for fall 2014 or spring 2015 ($9,000 for fall 2013 or spring 2014) for full-time undergraduate study provided their cumulative transfer GPA (from all institutions combined) is 3.0 or better and they have earned a minimum of 30 credits.
+Note: Students that are members of both Phi Theta Kappa and Alpha Beta Gamma will receive one Distinguished Scholarship, which will be the higher of either the PTK or ABG amounts they qualify for (for a potential annual maximum Distinguished Scholarship of $17,500 for fall 2014 or spring 2015; $16,500 for fall 2013 or spring 2014 entering students).

 The Distinguished Scholarship is renewable each year provided the student remains a full-time undergraduate in good academic standing.